corda/corda-docs-portal/content/en/platform/corda/5.2/developing-applications/basic-cordapp/setup.md

 ## Initial Setup of Your CorDapp

-In this tutorial, you will use the CSDE repository as a template and build on top of it.
+In this tutorial, you will use the CorDapp template repository as a template and build on top of it.
 This project already contains some example flows, contracts, and {{< tooltip >}}states{{< /tooltip >}}.

-1. Follow the CSDE [installation instructions]({{< relref "../cordapp-template/installing/_index.md" >}}) to clone the [Kotlin CSDE repository](https://github.com/corda/CSDE-cordapp-template-kotlin).
+1. Follow the CorDapp template [installation instructions]({{< relref "../cordapp-template/installing/_index.md" >}}) to clone the [Kotlin CorDapp template repository](https://github.com/corda/cordapp-template-kotlin).

 2. Create the `com.r3.developers.apples.workflows` package.
 If using IntelliJ, you can do this by right-clicking the **kotlin** folder within the **workflows** folder and then selecting **New > Package**.